Guidelines for setting up a Python file at DreamHost

 .cgi This extension uses CGI

-The very first line of the file could be the server location of Python 3.
+The very first line of the file can be the server location of Python3:

 #!/usr/bin/python3

 However, if you've installed a custom version of Python, the first line in your file should point to that location instead.
 For example, after installing a custom version of Python, run which python.
-The output will look like this.
+The output looks like this:

 [server]$ which python